nghaffari/nghaffari.github.io/_posts/2023-08-14-Unpredictable-Trends.md

 2. **measurement uncertainty**: data and trends are often treated as certain fact.
 In reality most data is collected and curated by humans and human systems.
 This creates a real possibility for measurement errors as well as discrepancies arising from measurement methodologies.
 3. **external covariates**: the fundamental process behind scientific reasoning is crucial for taming seemingly unpredictable trends: associating some variables to the outcome of others.
 With robust patterns of association between variables we can use information on accessible variables to predict outcomes in (potentially inaccessible) variables.

-The next section looks at a few of the wild trends of the current period, specifically relating to labor markets.
-There are many other shifting patterns in things like real estate markets and climate data.
+The next section looks at a few of the wild trends of the current period, specifically relating to US labor markets.
 The three considerations listed above are highlighted as trends are discussed.
 The subsequent section turns to a discussion about quantitative analysis and general overview of some methods for handling extreme data.

 ## Perplexing Labor Market Trends